Cynthiee/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la displays current directory contents, including hidden files (starting with .) using the long format
+Display current directory contents in ling format with user and group IDsdisplayed numerically and hidden files (starting with .)